sguox002/leetcode/leetcode-all.md

 ->>

 ## graph
+<<-802	Find Eventual Safe States    		49.3%	Medium
+given a directed graph as an adjacency matrix. a node is safe if starting from it we reach a terminal. return the list of safe nodes. all paths shall lead to the terminal, if one fail then fail. cycle detection ->>

+<<-851	Loud and Rich    		52.2%	Medium
+n people with different money and quietness[i].
+We are given a list of compare richer[i]=[x,y] means x is richer than y. return answer[i] the least quite person who is richer than person i.
+- build a graph
+- start dfs from each node and save the min quiteness ->>

 <<-863	All Nodes Distance K in Binary Tree    		56.8%	Medium
 form a graph and bfs from the node.
 ->>